6.1 Implications arising from significance

 [Quoted from Division 2 of Act]

-This has implications for the Montague Island Lighthouse of Australia as it is related to AMSA staff, contractors and visitors.
+This has implications for Goods Island Lighthouse of Australia as it is related to AMSA staff, contractors and visitors.

 A distinctive light is required for use at night.

-The light must comply with the requirements of rhythmic characters of light as per the IALA Navguide.
+The light must comply with the requirements of rhythmic characters of light as per the IALA NAVGUIDE.
 The light must have distinct characteristics that are easy to recognise and identify.
 The present flashing white light every 2.5 seconds, synchronized with Goods Islands Front Lead, meets this requirement.

-Under the Navigation Act 2012, AMSA is responsible for maintaining a network of marine AtoN around Australia’s coastline assisting mariners to make safe and efficient passages.
-AMSA’s present network of 500 marine aids to navigation include traditional lighthouses (like the Montague Island Lighthouse), beacons, buoys, racons, and automatic identification system stations, broadcasting tide gauges, current meter, directional wave rider buoys and a weather station.
+AMSA is responsible, under the Navigation Act, for maintaining a network of marine AtoN around Australia’s coastline that assist mariners to make safe and efficient passages.
+AMSA’s present network of 480 marine AtoN includes traditional lighthouses such as Goods Island, beacons, buoys, racons, automatic identification system stations, metocean sensors including broadcasting tide gauges, current meter, directional wave rider buoys and a weather station.

-Technological developments in the area of vessel traffic management have also contributed to increase the safety of navigation and helped promote marine environment protection.
+Technological developments in the area of vessel traffic management have also contributed to increasing navigation safety and helped promote marine environment protection.
 AMSA aims to meet international standards for the reliability of lighthouses set by the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).

-At the time of preparing this management plan, the major goal for the Montague Island Lighthouse primarily encompassed continuing its utilisation as an AtoN, while up-keeping the appropriate maintenance to conserve and preserve the heritage values of the lightstation.
+At the time of preparing this management plan, the primary goal for Goods Island Lighthouse is to continue its utilisation as an AtoN (for as long as necessary), while upkeeping the appropriate maintenance to conserve and preserve the heritage values of the lighthouse.

 Lighthouse performance standards

 AMSA aims to meet international standards for the reliability of lighthouses set by IALA.
-The Montague Island light is designated as an IALA Availability Category 2 aid to navigation (within a scale of Category 1 to Category 3, Category 1 aids are most critical).
-Category 2 aids have an availability target of 99.0 per cent.
+Goods Island light is designated as an IALA Availability Category 1 AtoN (within a scale of Category 1 to Category 3, Category 1 aids are most critical).
+Category 1 aids have an availability target of 99.8 per cent.

-One practical effect of this performance standard is that the operational equipment and structure of the light need to be kept in good repair by regular preventative maintenance and equipment that fails is repaired quickly.
+One practical effect of this performance standard is that the operational equipment and structure of the light must be kept in good repair by regular maintenance.
 Routine maintenance and emergency repairs, when equipment fails in service, are carried out by AMSA’s maintenance contractor.
-The contractor needs reliable access to the site for this work, and AMSA officers also need access for occasional inspections of the site including for auditing of the contractor’s performance.
+The contractor needs reliable access to the site for this work, and AMSA officers need access for occasional inspections of the site including to audit the contractor’s performance.

 6.5 Proposals for change

-Preventative maintenance works are carried out on the lightstation to maintain its status as a working marine AtoN and to assist in the site’s conservation.
+Preventative maintenance works are carried out on the lighthouse to maintain its status as a working marine AtoN, and to assist in the site’s conservation.

 6.6 Potential pressures

-A significant pressure that harnesses the potential to effect the Commonwealth heritage values of the place would be the obligation to remove or replace original fabric materials from the lightstation owing to unavoidable and irreversible deterioration.
+A significant pressure that harnesses the potential to effect the Commonwealth heritage values of the place would be the obligation to remove or replace original fabric materials from the lighthouse owing to unavoidable and irreversible deterioration.
 At the time of preparing this management plan, no plans have been made to remove original fabric material.
 In the event plans are made to modify or remove original fabric, work will be conducted in line with the heritage considerations and requirements of the EPBC Act.

-Processes for decision-making are required in the event of incidents that impact the heritage values of the site.
-The following incidents are included due to their likelihood of occurrence at the Montague Island Lighthouse.
+Processes for decision-making are required in the event of an incident that impacts the heritage values of the site.
+The following incidents are included due to their likelihood of occurrence at Goods Island Lighthouse.